Post

 Fridman, L. [@lexfridman].
 (2018, December 28).
 Tuomas Sandholm: Poker and Game Theory.
 Lex Fridman Podcast #12 [YouTube].

-• About the video: Lex Fridman talks to Tuomas Sandholm, who led a team that created an artificial agent for playing Texas Hold’em Poker.
+• Lex Fridman talks to Tuomas Sandholm, who led a team that created an artificial agent for playing Texas Hold’em Poker.
 The link points to a specific moment where Sandholm discusses the Nash equilibrium and its crucial role in ensuring the success of the agent, though the entire interview is very interesting.

 Week 5.
 Mixed Strategies in Penalty Shootouts